Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: JOBS II illustration

 \paragraph{SMDe-based sensitivity analysis: depressive symptoms}

 Suppose that for the depressive symptoms outcome, an investigator prefers a sensitivity analysis based on A4-SMDe, being more comfortable communicating about mean differences.
 Here also, we consider a sensitivity SMD range to the left of the null value, where within $X$ levels, complier and noncomplier outcome means under control may differ by up to one standard deviation.
+Results (Figure \ref{fig:meanbased-sens}, bottom right) look similar to those from the GOR-based sensitivity analysis, although using a different sensitivity parameter.

-Using the quasi-likelihood approach, we assume that the conditional variance $\sigma_0^2(X)$ is proportional to $[\mu_0(X)-l][h-\mu_0(X)]$.
+We note two details.
+First, this sensitivity analysis requires estimating the conditional variance $\sigma_0^2(X)$.
+Using the quasi-likelihood approach, we assume that $\sigma_0^2(X)$ is proportional to $[\mu_0(X)-l][h-\mu_0(X)]$.
 This is equivalent to assuming that the outcome, after being shifted and rescaled to the [0,1] interval, follows a quasibinomial model conditional on covariates.
 Recall that in the PI-based analysis, we transformed this outcome to the [0,1] interval and fit a model with logit link.
 We now manually extract the dispersion parameter $\hat\phi$ from this model and use it to compute the variance estimate $\hat\sigma_0^2(X)=\hat\phi[\hat\mu_0(X)-l][h-\hat\mu_0(X)]$.

-Results (Figure \ref{fig:meanbased-sens}, bottom right) look similar to results from the GOR-based sensitivity analysis, although using a different sensitivity parameter.
+Second, the plot on the right of Figure~\ref{fig:calibration} shows that for the SMD range considered there is minimal contradiction with the $\mu_{0c}(X)$ bounds, which here are simply set to the minimum and maximum depressive symptom scores.
+This is expected, as we consider a modest SMD range.

 We do not conduct an SMDe-based sensitivity analysis for the outcome earnings, because the equal variance part of A4-SMDe is likely grossly incorrect for that outcome.